needle-mirror/com.unity.burst/Documentation~/Burst.md

 > - Function pointers are compiled asynchronously by default as for jobs.
 You can still force a synchronous compilation of function pointers by specifying this via the `[BurstCompile(SynchronousCompilation = true)]`.
 > - Function pointers have limited support for exceptions.
 As is the case for jobs, exceptions only work in the editor (`2019.3+` only) and they will result in a crash if they are used within a standalone player.
 It is recommended not to rely on any logic related to exception handling when working with function pointers.
 > - Using Burst-compiled function pointers from C# could be slower than their pure C# version counterparts if the function is too small compared to the cost of P/Invoke interop.
-> - A function pointer compiled with Burst cannot be called directly from another function pointer.
-This limitation will be lifted in a future release.
-You can workaround this limitation by creating a wrapper function with the `[BurstCompile]` attribute and to use the shared function from there.
 > - Function pointers don't support generic delegates.
 > - Argument and return types are subject to the same restrictions as described for [`DllImport` and internal calls](#dllimport-and-internal-calls).